-The winter months are typically a quieter period in the Camino de Santiago.
+The winter months are typically a quieter period on the Camino de Santiago.
 There are few pilgrims walking and many albergues are closed.
-However, some of you decide to walk around this time of the year and I thought you might like to know what to expect during Christmas.
+However, some people prefer to walk around this time of the year.
+For them, and for those who would like to know how we celebrate la Navidad (Christmas) in Spain, I wrote this post. ¡Feliz Navidad!

 First of all, you should be aware that there are a few festivos (public holidays).
 Shops will be closed those days; you should keep it in mind, in case you need to buy something.
 I’ll list the important dates and explain a bit about them: